Skip to content

 mise exec -- bundle exec kamal app exec --primary -d staging 'bin/rails db:migrate'

-Dev db:migrate is allowed freely (regenerates db/structure.sql); prod migrations and any db:rollback/db:migrate:redo still require explicit human go-ahead (see CLAUDE.md hard-block table).
+Dev db:migrate is allowed freely (it no longer rewrites db/structure.sql — the schema files are regenerated on master by bin/deploy production via bin/regen-structure); prod migrations and any db:rollback/db:migrate:redo still require explicit human go-ahead (see CLAUDE.md hard-block table).

 kamal-proxy keeps prior image versions, so rollback is a re-point, not a rebuild: